 Each study at the Radboud University has the possibility of participation by students.
 This means students can share their opinions and suggestions about the study of Economics & Business.
-For any problems or questions you might encounter you can always reach out to the ESV board members, members of the educational committee or the student assessor.
+For any problems or questions you might encounter you can always reach out to the ESV board members, members of the Program Committee, members of the Faculty Student Council or the student assessor.

-- Sophie van Lith (assessor from the ESV)
+- Jasper van dalen (assessor form the ESV)

-As educational committee we represent all economy students and give students a voice!
-The educational committee is the way for students to make their voice heard by teachers.
-If you encounter any problems with classes, schedules, examination you can contact us by mail at email@example.com, visit our Facebook page or speak to us personally.
+As Programme Committee we represent all economy students and give students a voice!
+The Programme Committee is the way for students to make their voice heard by teachers.
+If you encounter any problems with classes, schedules, examination you can contact us by mail at firstname.lastname@example.org, visit our Facebook page or speak to us personally.
 Don’t hesitate to contact us because we need your input to ensure our study programme’s quality.

 Faculty Student Council

 Timetables, examination regulations, the Study & Resource Centre or the library: most students will have had a grievance about one of these subjects, or perhaps an idea about how things could be organized better (or just differently).
 But these are not the only issues that the Faculty Student Council (FSC) deals with.
 For example, the planned move of Nijmegen School of Management will feature regularly on the agenda in the forthcoming period, and the improved website is another hot item.
 This page provides a brief introduction to the FSC.

 The Nijmegen School of Management FSC 2022-2023 consists of the following members:

 - Isabel Berentsen